Enchanting Places to Live

 Community

 The area lends itself to a rural esthetic that fosters a sense of community.
 Small-town hospitality thrives in the Driftless Region.
 Small towns make up the fabric of daily life, where neighbors look out for one another and Main Streets finds people gathered in conversation.
 Big-town conveniences also offer residents with shopping centers and franchise stores to satisfy your shopping needs.
-We are also fortunate enough to have a Main Street Program for Prairie du Chien and Gays Mills as our Connect Community.
+We are also fortunate enough to have Prairie du Chien and Gays Mills as registered Connect Communities.

 Learn more about Creating Thriving Communities with Wisconsin Economic Development Corporation (WEDC).
 WEDC and DDI believe that we should invest in our communities to help both people and businesses grow, develop and contribute to our state’s economic vitality.
 By providing community and business leaders access to this knowledge and support, we’ve helped them create stronger community cornerstones and build vibrant economic epicenters throughout Wisconsin.